tmerrill530/ltsp-view/README.md

 * OpenSSH installed for remote access to server
 * VMware-Horizon-Client-3.5.xx client .bundle
 * Windows DHCP Server - I used a Windows DHCP server because that is what I already have setup in my environment.
+* Windows DHCP Scope Option 66 set to the IP or hostname of your LTSP server
+* Windows DHCP Scope Option 67 set to `/ltsp/view/pxelinux.0`

 # Ubuntu Setup
 All commands run as root (`sudo bash`)